Typenine/Law-School-Tracker/README.md

 - Tasks are grouped by day; each card shows title, course, time, and status.

 ## Estimated Minutes
-- The parser uses simple heuristics (e.g., page ranges like `pp. 10-25` ≈ 3 min/page) to set `estimatedMinutes` for reading tasks.
-- You can edit estimated minutes inline in the Tasks table or set it when using Quick Add.
+- You can set estimated minutes when adding tasks or edit them inline in the Tasks table.

 ## Focus Timer
 - Start/Pause/Resume a timer and save the session to `/api/sessions` with rounded minutes and optional focus score.